satwikmishra11/SancharSarthi/README.md

 # SancharSarthi
-An learning mobile app for deaf and mute children
+A learning mobile app for deaf and mute children